Estimated reading time: 5 minutes

 5. Communicator

-Team leaders are tactful communicators and are comfortable providing constructive feedback to the team, as well as individual team members.
+Team leaders are tactful communicators who are comfortable providing constructive feedback to the team and its individual members.

-This is important because appropriate feedback helps to resolve conflict, brings resolution to problems and helps to build trust among team members.
+This is important because appropriate feedback helps resolve conflicts and problems and builds trust among team members.

 6. Conflict Resolution

-Team leaders have a good understanding of team dynamics and understand that conflict can be healthy – if managed properly.
+Team leaders understand team dynamics well and recognize that conflict can be healthy, provided it is managed properly.

 Team Leader Responsibilities